jprante/elasticsearch-apps/README.md

 - plugin apps, downloaded as a zip file from an URL
 - site apps, downloaded as a zip file from an URL
-- Maven artifact apps, with dependencies resolved
+- Maven artifact apps, with dependencies

 How to set it up